googlearchive/firebase-token-generator-dotNet/README.md

 Library for generating Firebase authentication tokens from .Net.

 ## Installation
-The easiest way to install is via NuGet.
-See [here](https://nuget.org/packages/FirebaseTokenGenerator).
-Else, you can download and compile it yourself.
+The easiest way to install is via [NuGet](https://nuget.org/packages/FirebaseTokenGenerator).
+Just search for FirebaseTokenGenerator in NuGet or install it via the Package Manager Console:

+    PM> Install-Package FirebaseTokenGenerator

+You can also download the source and compile it yourself, of course!

 ## Usage
 To generate a token with an arbitrary auth payload: